SymfonyCasts/lemon-squeezy/sfcasts/outline/outline.md

 - So we need to manually initiate the LS object.
 - Before `Setup()` call add `window.createLemonSqueezy();`.
 - Try again!
 Yes, no errors in the console.
-- Try to checkout and check the DB - what?
+- Try to check out and check the DB - what?
 Customer has undefined value?
 - Hm, this sounds like we're using an undefined property there.
 - OK, let's `console.log(data);` in the `Checkout.Success` event.
 - Checkout again - aha, seems docs mismatch the returning object.